jackdbd/personal-website/src/posts/generate-and-view-har-files.md

 I like to use WebPageTest to generate a HAR file because of its many test locations and the many options for device emulation.
 Replicating the same options in Chrome would mean having to implement [custom profiles](https://developer.chrome.com/docs/devtools/device-mode/) for CPU throttling, network throttling and location.

-Also, you should always create a HAR file in an incognito tab, to avoid having requests made by Chrome extensions show up in your waterfall.
+{% callout "warn" %}You should always create a HAR file in an incognito tab, to avoid having requests made by Chrome extensions show up in your waterfall.
 I find this quite annoying and easy to forget.
-That's another reason why I prefer a tool like WebPageTest for this task.
+That's another reason why I prefer a tool like WebPageTest for this task.{% endcallout %}

 ## View and analyze a HAR file